nickengstrom-code/Kt_Finder/README.md

 1. **Reads profilometer data**
    Accepts `x, y` surface data and roughness parameters (`Ra`, `Ry`, `Rz`) from profilometer software.
    - If roughness data is missing, these can be internally calculated.
-   - Note: calculated values depend on the selected leveling type.
+   - Note: Calculated values highly depend on the selected leveling type[3].

 2. **Levels the data**
    Based on user input: